Vozzie/uaccpy/readme.md

 # UAC Bypass Consent Tool to Copy Files

+### Note.

+This tool is for research purposes only.
+It allows the automation of file operations on a very easy way, but isn't suited for exploitation itself.

 ### What's different?

 This tool doesn't use dll injection and can be used from the command-line.
 On Success the program exits with exit-code zero, non-zero when failed.
 Note: Use quoted strings for the file names when using the tool from the command-line.

 ### Command-line Usage: